BenjaminLSchwab/Succulent-Forum/README.md

 # Succulent-Forum
-A forum for succulent growing hobbyists to connect and share succulent ideas.
+A forum for succulent growing hobbyists to connect and share succulent ideas!